pachyderm/pachyderm/doc/fundamentals/incrementality.md

 contain the results of last time `F1` was processed.
 That is, it will contain the sum of all the numbers in `F1/1.
 All your code needs to do is sum the numbers in `F1/2` and add them to the results of summing `F1/1` which are already contained in `/pfs/out`.
-Ultimately this process should overwrite the value in `/pfs/out` with a new value.
+Ultimately, your code should overwrite the value in `/pfs/out` with a new value.